clemkoa/clemkoa.github.io/_posts/2020-05-27-neural-turing-machines-pytorch.markdown

 Recurrent neural networks (RNNs) have some kind of memory and show dynamic behaviour.
 Long Short-Term Memory networks (LSTM), a special type of RNN, are better at remembering long-term dependencies and are the benchmark to beat when it comes to sequences.

 A [Neural Turing Machine](https://arxiv.org/abs/1410.5401) (NTM) is a different type of neural networks.
-Like a LSTM, it can process sequences of data.
+Like a LSTM it can process sequences of data.
 Unlike LSTMs, it has two components: a neural network controller and a memory bank.
 The controller is free to read and write to its memory.
 All read and write operations are differentiable, which makes it an end-to-end trainable model.
-It learns what to store and what to fetch from its memory table, hence the comparison with Turing machines.
+It learns what to store and what to fetch from its memory table.
-Because it has access to a memory bank, a NTM needs fewer parameters than a LSTM and can more easily learn some algorithmic tasks.
+Because it has access to a memory bank a NTM needs fewer parameters than a LSTM and can more easily learn some algorithmic tasks.

+The analogy with Turing machines is made because of the access to memory.
+Even though the network outputs that define read/write operations are called "heads", they are really just layers.

 I've wanted to implement NTMs for a while.
-I find the concept of a neural network with memory fascinating, and hope we see more applications in the future.
+I find the concept of a neural network with memory fascinating and hope we see more applications in the future.
 <!-- NTM successors, [Differentiable Neural Computers](https://deepmind.com/blog/article/differentiable-neural-computers), are seeing more real-life applications but today let's talk about the ancestor. -->

 I'm happy to release a NTM pytorch implementation I've been working on: [https://github.com/clemkoa/ntm](https://github.com/clemkoa/ntm).